blaiseli/GIP/docs/source/GIP/GIP-steps.rst

 | While reads are mapped in the previous step against the entire genome, the user may want to instruct GIP to consider for this step and all the downstream analyses just a sub-set of chromosomes.
 | This GIP feature is useful when dealing with unfinished genome assemblies, containing large amounts of unplaced contigs with very poor annotation available.
 | For this purpose, the user can set the parameter ``--chrs``, listing the identifiers of the chromosomes of interest.
-Please note that the chromosome identifiers must be separated by white spaces and provided as a text string enclosed in backslash escaped quotation marks.
-For instance if the user what to limit the analysis to chromosomes chr1, chr2 and chr3 then parameter should be ``chrs="\"1 2 3\""``.
+Please note that the chromosome identifiers must be separated by white spaces and provided as a text strings enclosed in backslash escaped quotation marks.
+For instance if the user whants to limit the analysis to chromosomes chr1, chr2 and chr3, the parameter should be ``chrs="\"1 2 3\""``.
 | Otherwise, by default this parameter is set to "all", indicating that all chromosomes present in the input fasta genome will be considered.